RobZyg/Assignment-2/index.md

 http://www.humanmetrics.com/cgi-win/jtypes2.asp
 ENFJ
-Extraverted iNtuitive Feeling Judging
-ENFJs are the benevolent 'pedagogues' of humanity.
+Extraverted iNtuitive Feeling Judging ENFJs are the benevolent 'pedagogues' of humanity.
 They have tremendous charisma by which many are drawn into their nurturant tutelage and/or grand schemes.
 Many ENFJs have tremendous power to manipulate others with their phenomenal interpersonal skills and unique salesmanship.
 But it's usually not meant as manipulation -- ENFJs generally believe in their dreams, and see themselves as helpers and enablers, which they usually are.

 How to study – Learning style-assessment

 https://www.how-to-study.com/learning-style-assessment/
 According to this test I am a visual learner and learn best when information is presented in a written language format or in another visual format such as pictures or diagrams.

 Margerison-McCann Team Management - Team Role test

 https://www.123test.com/team-roles-test/
 I actually did this assessment at work which identifies my major and related role preferences on the Margerison-McCann Team Management Wheel.
 It had some interesting insights and it was also interesting to look at where other team members were situated on the wheel.

+#### Ideal job

+Information Policy Lead
+In this role they are looking for an experienced policy development professional with information and data management knowledge or experience to be part of a small team.

 ### <a href="https://github.com/Sakuramachi/My-Programs/blob/master/Assessment%201%20-%20Kim%20Chapman">Kim</a>